 How Do You Know If An Arrest Warrant Has Been Issued?

 Depending on the type of illegal activities you have engaged in, you may or may not know if a warrant has been issued in your name.
 One way to find out is to call your local courthouse and ask the clerk.
 You might also learn about active warrants by putting your name in the search bar of your municipal court website.
 In some cases, people may have arrest warrants out on them for years and not realize it until they are stopped for a driving infraction and the police officer runs their name through the system.

 Arrest Warrants Do Not Expire

 Arrest warrants are ageless.
 If an arrest warrant was issued for you 20 years ago, you can still be arrested for the reasons listed on the warrant.
 Since most local law enforcements to do not spend time actively searching for people with bench warrants who committed misdemeanors, you could get by for a long time without being apprehended.
+Many people incorrectly thing these warrants will not impact your life.
 However, having an arrest warrant hanging over you can make your life difficult and complicated.
 For example:

 - If you know you have a warrant issued in your name, you won’t be able to move around freely and without constantly worrying about the police locating you

 - You won’t be able to receive Social Security benefits